plotly/dash-labs/docs/DOCUMENTATION.md

 ```

 ## Component id's
 If a component does not have an id when it is wrapped in a dependency, a unique id is created and assigned to the component automatically.
+These unique IDs are generated deterministically (no randomly) in order to be consistent across processes.

-# Chapter 2: Template system
+# Chapter 2: The template layout system
 Dash Express introduces a template system that makes it possible to quickly add components to a pre-defined template.
-As will be described below, the template system integrates with `@app.callback`, but templates can also be used independently of app.callback.
+As will be described below, the template system integrates with `@app.callback`, but templates can also be used independently of `@app.callback`.

 Templates that are included with Dash Express are located in the `dx.templates` package.
 The convention is to assign a template instance to a variable named `tp`.
 Components can then be added to the template with `tp.add_component`